 - The supervisor forms the names of its control files by appending digits from 0 through 9 to the specified control-filename. - When cold starting a spooler, make sure that none of the control-filename files exist, because the supervisor attempts to create them.
 If a file already exists, the supervisor will fail and terminate.
 The spooler might not use all of these files, but you should keep them reserved for use by the spooler. - You must specify NAME \$supervisor-process, because the spooler will not run an unnamed process.
-HP recommends that you use \$SPLS as the name for the spooler supervisor.
+It is recommended that you use \$SPLS as the name for the spooler supervisor.
 Running SPOOLCOM without specifying a particular supervisor causes SPOOLCOM to communicate with a process named \$SPLS. - The process name assigned to a supervisor on a warmstart need not be the same as the process name assigned to the supervisor the last time the spooler was made active.
-It is the control file name rather than the supervisor process name that uniquely identifies a particular spooler.
+It is the control file name rather than the supervisor process name that uniquely identifies a particular spooler. - The REBUILD option causes the supervisor to rebuild the spooler control files.
+One symptom of a corrupted control file is a corrupted job map.
+This can be seen if you warmstart a spooler and find a listing for a job 0 when you execute the JOB command (indicating that the new spooler has a corrupted job map).